HaniehLotfii/Hit-the-Cans-game/README.md

 - Mouse or touch input to aim and throw the ball (depending on implementation).

 ## Notes
-This project was created as a practice/demo project and can be extended with scoring, levels, UI, and sound effects.
+This project was created as a practice/demo project and has scoring, levels, UI, and sound effects.